Sustainability has become an issue that is increasingly discussed in day-to-day life, and no longer just in the form of plastic straws.

-One of the easiest methods for people looking to find more sustainable alternatives in what they wear is to pay attention to the types of textiles they are purchasing.
+One of the easiest methods for people looking to find more sustainable alternatives to what they wear is to pay attention to the types of textiles they are purchasing.

 Tencel, a branded form of lyocell, is a fiber made of renewable wood that is also biodegradable.

-It is made by Lenzing AG in Austria and often used as an alternative to cotton finding its way into denim, activewear, and even footwear.
+It is made by Lenzing AG in Austria and is often used as an alternative to cotton, finding its way into denim, activewear, and even footwear.

 Hemp is one of the most commonly thought-of textiles when it comes to natural fibers, and for good reason.